The Cheeky Monkey Media Blog

 - More than 300 thousand tweets are sent.

-And, according to worldometers, more than two million blogs have been published today (January 16th, 2017) alone.
+And, according to worldometers, more than three million blogs have been published today (September 9th, 2022) alone.

 What I’m getting at is that if your content doesn’t add value to your community, your members will not care about it, and they will not actively engage with you.